geekboxzone/mmallow_docs_source.android.com/src/source/initializing.md

 least 16GB of RAM/swap and 30GB or more of disk space in order to build the Android tree.*

+Detailed instructions for Ubuntu and MacOS follow.
 In general you will need:

  - Python 2.5 -- 2.7, which you can download from [python.org](http://www.python.org/download/).